mezzio/mezzio/docs/book/v3/cookbook/using-laminas-form-view-helpers.md

 and that will essentially do everything needed.

-If you installed Expressive via the skeleton, the service `Zend\View\HelperPluginManager` is registered for you, and represents the helper plugin manager injected into the `PhpRenderer` instance.
+If you installed Mezzio via the skeleton, the service `Laminas\View\HelperPluginManager` is registered for you, and represents the helper plugin manager injected into the `PhpRenderer` instance.
 As such, you only need to configure this.
 The question is: where?